Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 Yes, but only once; afterwards you can simply visit your your local host on Google Chrome and your script should be able to run with or without internet connection.

-If you decide to run my code be sure to use the following link in order to view the app: http://localhost:1779/public/
+If you decide to run this code, be sure to use the following link in order to view the app: http://localhost:1779/public/

 Please note that you don't need to use port 1779, you can change it